Rocky Mountain spotted fever in Adult

 The incidence of RMSF has been steadily increasing to an estimated 2000 cases per year, but the case fatality rates (at least in the United States) have been decreasing (attributed to enhanced recognition and early treatment).

 Early clinical manifestations of RMSF include high fever, severe headache, myalgias, nausea, and vomiting.
 Later manifestations include rash, photophobia, confusion, ataxia, seizures, cough, dyspnea, arrhythmias, jaundice, and severe abdominal pain.
-Thrombocytopenia and hyponatremia may also be seen.
+Rash occurs more frequently in children and young adults than in older individuals.
+It is also seen earlier in the course of the disease than in older individuals.
+Thrombocytopenia and hyponatremia and acute respiratory distress syndrome with organ failure may also be seen.
 A serious complication of RMSF is rhabdomyolysis.
 Long-term sequelae include central nervous system deficits and amputations.

 A77.0 – Spotted fever due to Rickettsia rickettsii